Skip Navigation

 Thank you for visiting our Residents and Community page.
 We appreciate you taking the time to visiting and would be grateful for you feedback.

-If you would like to join an online session, please email us with your name, email address and preferred meeting date at [email protected] and a Zoom link will be sent to you.
 We have set up a dedicated email address you can contact us on [email protected].
 The number to call will be shared nearer the event once available.
 The phone line will be operational between 8am until the end of the event on event days (later if required).

 Please visit our FAQ section where we hope we can answer any further questions.